 Paul is a Visual Artist from Manchester UK.
 Themed sets of acrylic paintings on canvass from his current 'Abstract Expressionist Design' series have been installed in curated art-gallery exhibitions in Manchester, Cheshire & London (UK), Galway (Ireland), Berlin (Germany), Paphos (Cyprus), Chelsea (Manhattan, NYC USA) and Vico del Gargano & Bologna (Italy).

 Exhibiting since 2001, Paul's abstract, semi-abstract and figurative artworks have been installed in over 40 solo and group art-gallery exhibitions.
 Paul initially qualified with a BA Honours degree in Graphic Design.
-After working for British Airways and a fifteen year career as a freelance Graphic Designer & Consultant, in January 2000 he re-focussed his studio-practice on Contemporary Fine-art painting and drawing.
+After working for British Airways and a fifteen year career as a freelance Graphic Designer & Consultant, in January 2000 he re-focussed his studio-practice on Contemporary painting, drawing and design.

 Paul has also been awarded with two Teaching Certificates, working as a freelance Post-16 Art Lecturer from 2003 until 2013.
 This included projects for Start Arts Project (Manchester), Turnpike Gallery (WLCT), Arc (Stockport), Whitworth Art Gallery (University of Manchester), Cyprus College of Art, Cornaro Institute (Larnaca) and Manchester Art Gallery.